agile-ts/documentation/docs/quick_start/React.md

 ### ❓ What is a State

-A `State` provides a global _information_ we need to remember at a later point in time.
+A `State` manages a global _information_ that we need to remember at a later point in time.
 Such information might be the current theme or the logged-in user, which we need to access globally in multiple Components.
 In AgileTs States are created with the help